Surgical Error Claims

 The principles lying behind any compensation claim remain the same whether the surgery was carried out in an NHS hospital or a private clinic.
 Some differences, however, include the fact that the NHS has its own litigation organisation (NHS Litigation Authority (NHSLA)) which deals with any claims made against it, and also that all parts of the service are covered by a written constitution covering patients’ rights to have their complaints dealt with efficiently and to be informed of the outcome of any investigation.
 The constitution also outlines the fact that patients who have been treated negligently have the right to receive compensation.

 Bearing mind how large the NHS is (it currently employs more than 1.6 million people), it’s not really a surprise that mistakes are sometimes made.
 Although the number of claims made is relatively small – only 0.005% of cases as a whole – each case represents an ordeal for the individual concerned, particularly when it involves something as potentially serious as a surgical error.
-The amount of compensation paid out by the NHSLA serves to underline the complexity of such cases and the seriousness of the injuries sustained:
+The amount of compensation paid out by the NHSLA serves to underline the complexity of such cases and the seriousness of the injuries sustained: in 2016/17, a total of £1.6bn was paid out to injured parties, with £500m of this being spent on claimants’ legal costs.

 The most common types of surgical errors